Zeekr 009: Platinum (6 seats)

 The 009 has Platinum six seats in a (2+2+2) layout.
 The vehicle is equipped with dual-chamber air suspension, a 10.2-inch digital instrument panel and a 15.4-inch central LCD touchscreen, which are both powered by a Qualcomm Snapdragon 8155 SoC.
 It is also equipped with a roof-mounted 17-inch LCD rear screen, and a Yamaha sound system consisting of 30 speakers.
 The 009 has nappa full-grain leather seats, and luxury sofaro first class travel seats with headrest speakers, foldable table, ventilation, massage, and heating functions to enhance comfort.
-The exclusive “lounge chair” mode allows passengers to stretch out and relax fully.
+The exclusive "lounge chair" mode allows passengers to stretch out and relax fully.

-Premium & Deluxe (7 seats)
+Premium and Deluxe (7 seats)

 In 2024, a Premium seven seats version with a (2+2+3) business class seating layout was added.
 The seven-seater middle row features a central aisle, making it more convenient for third row entrance and exit.
 It also equipped with a hot and cold refrigerator and a central tea table, and eye protection lights are designed for passengers to ensure safety and comfort during the ride.

 The Zeekr 009 Deluxe Two-wheel-drive seven seats was launched in 2025.
 With its ultra-low drag design and powerful electric powertrain, it achieves a maximum range of 604 km (WLTP).
 Features include double insulated glass, panoramic glass sunroof, ventilated seats and premium sound system.